-Objects Like Us, a group exhibition featuring more than seventy tabletop art objects by more than fifty artists, will open at The Aldrich Contemporary Art Museum in May.
+Objects Like Us, a group exhibition featuring nearly seventy tabletop art objects by more than fifty artists, will open at The Aldrich Contemporary Art Museum in May.
 This exhibition explores the relational behavior of intimately scaled objects that personify or embody a human condition or attribute.
 The objects will span nearly sixty years and feature works conceived specifically for the exhibition, including a site-specific floor installation by artist/co-curator David Adamo.
 The overall experience will underscore the efficacy of the works’ relativity and illuminate the interconnectedness of audience and objects.
 Objects Like Us, is organized by Amy Smith-Stewart, curator at The Aldrich, and Adamo; it will be on view at The Aldrich from May 20, 2018, to January 13, 2019.

 Small objects of symbolic prominence exert a special hold.
 Some purport to possess healing powers, channel spirit gods, or speak to us; others perform for us, mime our mannerisms, or impart notable narratives.
 Even with the dramatic dematerialization of objects in this hyperkinetic moment, tangible objects of small stature and symptomatic value command sizeable importance in our everyday lives, as they have for tens of thousands of years.
 We obsessively cram our homes, offices, museums, and galleries with these diminutive objects—whether objects of art, historical worth, ceremony, or of individual accomplishment, all are expressions of us, and thus of broader culture.